-(b) (c) (e) Description and identity of issue, (d) (Current (a) borrower, lessor or similar party Cost value Loans to participants - Interest rates ranging from 3.25% to 6.50% \$ 10,784 Indicates a party in interest to the Dlan
+(a) (b) (c) Description and identity of issue, borrower, lessor or similar party (d) Cost (e) urrent ⁄alue Loans to participants - Interest rates ranging from 3.25% to 6.50% \$ 9,080 cates a party-in-interest to the Plan. ost information omitted for investments that are fully participant directed.